Aaronfischer/drupal-base_theme/README.txt

 What are the files for ?
 ------------------------

 - base_theme.info                		=> provide informations about the theme, like regions, css, settings, js ...
 - block-system-main.tpl.php     	=> template to edit the content
 - block.tpl.php             				=> template to edit the blocks
 - comment.tpl.php           			=> template to edit the comments
 - node.tpl.php              			=> template to edit the nodes (in content)
 - page.tpl.php             				=> template to edit the page
 - template.php              			=> used to modify drupal's default behavior before outputting HTML through the theme
 - theme-settings            			=> used to create additional settings in the theme settings page

 In /SASS
 -------

-- This uses an up to date version of the PRPLrs Boilerplate (https://github.com/prplrs/prpl-boilerplate)
+- This uses a version of the PRPLrs Boilerplate (https://github.com/prplrs/prpl-boilerplate)

 __________________________________________________________________________________________